nathan-barry/nathan.rs/content/_index.md

 description: "Nathan Barry"
 ---

-## This is *my* corner of the internet!
+## Hi!
+My name is Nathan Barry!

-Greetings fellow traveler.
+Welcome to *my* corner of the internet!
 Salutations!
-Callooh, Callay!
+Callooh!
+Callay!

-My name is Nathan Barry.
 I'm a CS graduate student at UT Austin and am interested in systems and machine learning.
 I love working on hard problems with great people.
 Occasionally, [I write about things that interest me](/posts).

 Below are some of the things I've been doing: